 To read and write data to the blockchain, you need two things:

 - An RPC URL to connect to the network.
 You got that from your Chainstack console.

-- You also need to have an EVM wallet address that holds some Sepolia ETH.
-You will need this address to sign transactions and spend gas to change the blockchain state.
+- You must also have an EVM wallet address that holds some Sepolia ETH.
+You need this address to sign transactions and spend gas to change the blockchain state.

 - Alternatively, you could tag us on Twitter and we will be happy to help you out with some ETH 🤑

 If you’re working on a project of any considerable size, you probably manage your sensitive credentials using an

 env file or an online secret manager.
 If you are unsure about the best ways to store sensitive information like RPC URLs or private keys, feel free to check out our guide on the proper ways of storing environment variables.

 For now, just remember to carefully update your environment variables, especially the RPC URL and the private key.

 At this point, it is good practice to check if your smart contract logic depends on any global variables like